What Is Local Search Marketing and How to Win More Local Customers

 How do I choose the right location-based keywords?

 Start with your core service plus the suburb, city, or region names customers actually use.
 “Roof repair Penrith” or “orthodontist Canberra City” are examples of specific, high-intent combinations.
+For local services, demand can be substantial—“dentist near me” gets over 573,000 searches per month in the US.

 Use Google Keyword Planner and Google’s autocomplete suggestions to discover variations.
 Prioritise keywords showing buying intent—terms including “emergency”, “same day”, “open now”, or “best” combined with local modifiers typically convert better than generic terms.